microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationcombinationconfiguration-update.md

 ## Response

-If successful, this method returns a `200 OK` response code and an updated [authenticationCombinationConfiguration](../resources/authenticationcombinationconfiguration.md) object in the response body.
+If successful, this method returns a `204 NO CONTENT` response code.

 ## Examples